josecelano/ddd-aggregates-and-zombies/README.md

 ## TODO

- * Extract non testable from game and complete testing for the class.
+ * Extract non testable from game and complete testing for the classes.
+ * Github workflow to run tests and publish docker image.
  * Force concurrency problems: two zombies in the same cell.